Accessibility statement for www.bradford.ac.uk

 Third party content

-Third party content such as FindaPhD, Unibuddy, and our Virtual Experience are exempt from meeting accessibility regulations, though we aim to work with the providers of these services to make them as accessibility compliant as possible.
+Third party content such as FindaPhD and Unibuddy are exempt from meeting accessibility regulations, though we aim to work with the providers of these services to make them as accessibility compliant as possible.

 Please note this list serves as examples and is not comprehensive.

-Some code, which is hosted-by third-parties and used for specific operational requirements such as digital advertising, also does not fall within the University's scope.
+Some code, which is hosted-by third-parties and used for specific operational requirements such as digital advertising or for live chat functionality, also does not fall within the University's scope.
 However, we remain conscientious of how this code may affect our users' experience on our website.

 Not all videos published on the website before 23 September 2020 have synchronised captions or a video transcript.
 Though this it outside the scope of the accessibility regulations, we aim to provide these at a later time.